-Recognizing returns: Another key metric is return rates.
-It is an important indicator of the success and quality of a particular SKU and helps gauge customer confidence in products.
+Recognizing returns: Return rates are an important indicator of the success and quality of a particular SKU and help gauge customer confidence in products.
 A company’s normal course return rate has a direct impact on sales capacity projections; a return rate in excess of 20 percent can indicate that a reserve may be needed to mitigate risk associated with a loss of customer confidence in the retailer.

-A returns allowance off of gross sales is important when planning disposition strategies, especially for internet retailers.
+A returns allowance off of gross sales is important when planning disposition strategies, especially for Internet retailers.
 In a traditional brick-and-mortar GOB sales event, a “No Returns/All Sales Final” policy is commonplace.
 However, the rate of returns from e-commerce sales tends to be higher than in-store purchases, meaning customers may expect the option to return merchandise in spite of an “All Sales Final” policy.
 Discussions on how returns are considered are a key component of an exit strategy.
 Depending on the nature of the business, the disposition agent may permit them for a period of time; however, that may not always be possible or practical.
-Be aware that in situations where returns are not allowed, higher discounting may be needed.
+Lenders should be aware that in situations where returns are not allowed, higher discounting may be needed.

 Consider effects of promotional pricing on final value: Asset-based lenders and borrowers should work to develop a clear understanding of the incentives needed to drive sales while remaining mindful of the potential impacts of various discounting options.
 Free shipping promotions, for example, may be something that customers are accustomed to.
 While continuing the promotion may be important to consumers, it also increases the expense burden.
 It is not uncommon for free shipping to average $4.00 to $10.00 per transaction.
-As GOB sales multipliers for internet retailers are typically closer to normal course selling rates (or lower) for brick-and-mortar retailers, a free shipping offer has the potential to represent a significant expense based on the level of inventory, number of units, and average transaction size.
-Look to your appraiser to help you understand shipping expense assumptions in valuation reports.
+As GOB sales multipliers for Internet retailers are typically closer to normal course selling rates (or lower) for brick-and-mortar retailers, a free shipping offer has the potential to represent a significant expense based on the level of inventory, number of units, and average transaction size.
+Lenders should look to qualified appraisers to help understand shipping expense assumptions in valuation reports. .

 Secure agreements to utilize available third-party services: In cases where a third party manages e-commerce functions, lenders should examine all related legal agreements to ensure inventory can be sold through all relevant channels.
 The ability to utilize third-party services to maintain normal course sales and fulfillment operations is essential.
 As an example, contract agreements may dictate that certain payment thresholds be met, even in the case of a total liquidation of assets.
 While appraisals typically assume the ongoing use of third-party services, this could pose a major stumbling block if overlooked.

-Beyond its critical role in executing internet sales, IP can also add value to internet retailers.
+Beyond its critical role in executing Internet sales, IP can also add value to Internet retailers.
 Increasingly, brands, domains, customer lists, and other intangible assets are marketed separately from the inventory.
 It may be worthwhile to independently appraise the expected value these assets could bring in a sale.
-There may be an opportunity to partner with a secondary finance company comfortable lending against IP, and could add value to a loan.
+There may be an opportunity to partner with a secondary finance company that is comfortable lending against IP, which could add value to a loan.